vpand/vmpusermanual/ClangVMP.md

 ### Visual Studio
 The Visual Studio installation type will install ClangVMP as a llvm toolchain for its project solution file.
 Its bin directory is as follows:
 ![clangvmpvsbin](https://raw.githubusercontent.com/vpand/imgres/main/ultimatevmp/clangvmpvsbin.png)
+By the way, if you want to build exe/dll on Windows, no matter whether you use Visual Studio or not, the **Visual Studio** installation type should be chosen but **not Standalone**.
+Because only this kind of installation has **clang-cl.exe/lld-link.exe** which can compile/link exe/dll correctly and is compatible with both CLI like cmake and IDE like Visual Studio.
 ### Xcode
 The Xcode installation type will install ClangVMP as a toolchain package into **Xcode.app**.
 Its fixed installation path is:
 ```